lxc86739795/lxc86739795.github.io/index.md

 My research interests include multimedia computing, computer vision, and their applications in retail.

 **We are recruiting self-motivated interns in computer vision, deep learning, and multimedia.
-Please directly send your CV to my email if you are intered in! :D**
+Please directly send your CV to my email if you are interested in the positions! :D**

 * Email: liuxinchen1 at jd dot com